Arrive Tokyo, Japan

 Arrive in Tokyo, Japan’s exciting and modern capital.
 Transfer to your hotel and enjoy the expansive views over Tokyo’s Skyline.

-After your welcome briefing, proceed to Tsukiji Fish Market, a bustling hub of Japanese daily life and the source of most Tokyo inhabitants’ seafood.
-Next, visit the Shitamachi Museum to view historical reproductions of the living spaces of artisans and merchants who once occupied Tokyo’s lowlands, and learn about their remarkable culture.
-After having lunch at a local restaurant, visit Asakusa Kannon Temple, pausing in the tiny shops of Nakamise-dori.
+Start your day at Tsukiji Fish Market, a bustling hub of Japanese daily life where a dizzying array of seafood can be found.
+Continue to an exclusive local workshop that specializes in Japanese drum making, and try your hand at playing the taiko.
+Enjoy lunch at a local restaurant, and then visit Asakusa Kannon Temple, pausing in the tiny shops of Nakamise-dori.
 The colorful pagoda-style temple was completed in 645 and is dedicated to Kannon, the goddess of mercy in several East Asian spiritual traditions.
-Enjoy a brief visit to the Imperial Palace Plaza before returning to your hotel.
-Tonight, join your fellow guests for a welcome dinner.
+Tonight, enjoy a welcome dinner.

 Hakone | Traditional Ryokan

-Travel to Hakone, among Japan’s most popular hot-spring resorts, and view the forested slopes of Hakone National Park, an area encompassing coastlines, mountains, lakes and more than 1,000 volcanic islands.
-Embark on a scenic cruise of Lake Ashi, gliding past the wooded mountain slopes that enclose it.
-Then, board the Hakone Komagatake Ropeway and soar through the clouds on this inspiring aerial tramway, taking in spectacular views of Mount Fuji.
-Next, stroll the grassy hillsides of Hakone’s Open Air Museum, admiring sculptures and artwork from the likes of Picasso and Henry Moore.
-Tonight, enjoy unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn).
+Travel to Hakone, among Japan’s most popular hot-spring destinations, and view the forested slopes of Hakone National Park, an area encompassing coastlines, mountains, lakes and more than 1,000 volcanic islands.
+Board an aerial tram rising above the wooded slopes for inspiring views of Mount Fuji.
+Enjoy a lunch of Japan’s famed Kobe beef, before strolling the grassy hillsides of Hakone’s Open Air Museum.
+Admire the impressive contemporary sculptures and artwork on display, including masterpieces by Henry Moore and Rodin.
+The museum also features one of the world’s finest Picasso exhibits, presenting visitors with some 300 works by the cubist master.
+Tonight, enjoy unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn), which is also your authentic accommodation for the night.

-After breakfast at your ryokan, head to the Okada Museum of Art to see the exquisite ceramics, lacquerware and paintings on display, and stroll its tranquil gardens.
-Then Ride Like a Local by bullet train to Osaka.
-Historically known as a merchant city, today this center of commerce is renowned as Japan’s undisputed foodie capital, where diners indulge in everything from octopus dumplings to Okonomi-yaki — a battered, grilled concoction of chopped cabbage, meat or seafood, and seaweed, topped with mayonnaise.
-This evening, enjoy a scenic sundowner followed by a wonderful foodie tour in the Dotonbori district, sampling dishes from the brilliantly lighted and culinarily creative restaurants that line the street.
+After breakfast at your ryokan, visit the Okada Museum of Art to view its stunning collection of paintings, ceramics, lacquerware and bronzes from Japan, Korea and China.
+Then, Ride Like a Local by bullet train to Osaka.
+Historically known as a merchant city, it is today renowned as Japan’s undisputed culinary capital, where diners indulge in everything from octopus dumplings to Okonomi-yaki — a battered, grilled concoction of chopped cabbage, meat or seafood, and seaweed, topped with mayonnaise.
+This evening, set out on a foodie tour in the popular Dotonbori district, sampling dishes from the brilliantly lighted and gastronomically creative restaurants that line the street.

 Kyoto | The Golden Pavilion & Bamboo Grove

-Travel early this morning to contemplate the iconic Zen rock garden at Ryoan-ji, the perfect spot for a meditative walk, and discover the glittering Kinkaku-ji Temple (Golden Pavilion) — covered with gold leaf, surrounded by green gardens and set on a lovely, tranquil pond.
-Later, bask in the magical atmosphere of Arashiyama Bamboo Grove, strolling along a winding path as sunlight filters down through towering bamboo shoots gently swaying in the breeze.
-Proceed to nearby Tenryuji Temple and its wonderful gardens before continuing to your hotel.
+Travel into Kyoto early this morning to contemplate the iconic Zen rock garden at Ryoan-ji, the perfect spot for a meditative moment, and discover the glittering Kinkaku-ji Temple (Golden Pavilion) — covered with gold leaf, surrounded by green gardens and casting its delicate reflection in the tranquil pond beside it.
+After lunch, explore the Arashiyama neighborhood, including the garden of Tenryu-ji Temple.
+Later, bask in the magical atmosphere of Arashiyama Bamboo Grove, strolling along a winding path as sunlight filters down through towering bamboo shoots — considered by many a healing experience.

-This morning, begin sightseeing with a visit to Shogunzuka, home to a Buddhist temple with stunning views over Kyoto.
-Continue to the home and studio of the late Kawai Kanjiro, one of Kyoto’s most famous potters.
-Kanjiro’s beautiful, unusual home — redesigned to resemble a country house — is filled with his own creations and his personal collection, including ceramics, sculptures and wood carvings.
-Proceed to a temple, where you experience the art of the tea ceremony, noting its refined sense of hospitality and etiquette that date to the time of the samurai.
-Tonight, toast your journey with an exquisite kaiseki banquet, where an attending geiko (as a geisha is known in Kyoto) and maiko dance, sing, pour sake and converse about their fascinating lives.
+Visit Shogunzaka Temple for stunning views of Kyoto and continue to the home and studio of the late Kawai Kanjiro, one of Kyoto’s most famous potters.
+In Kanjiro’s beautiful home, view his own creations as well as his personal collection of ceramics, sculptures and wood carvings.
+Proceed to a local temple, where you experience the art of the tea ceremony, noting its refined sense of hospitality and etiquette, which date to the time of the samurai.
+Tonight, savor traditional Japanese cuisine, while an attending geiko (as a geisha is known in Kyoto) and maiko (apprentice geisha) dance, sing, pour sake and share stories about life in modern Kyoto.

-After breakfast, transfer to Kansai International Airport or Itami Airport, both located just outside of Osaka, for your flight home or to begin a post-tour extension in Hiroshima.
+After breakfast, transfer to Kansai International Airport or Itami Airport, both located just outside of Osaka, for your flight home, or begin a post-tour extension to Hiroshima.